jd12/binary-search-tree/README.md

-# aMAZEing Recursion

-**README UNDER CONSTRUCTION**

-Project description can be found [here](https://docs.google.com/document/d/1F-8kjJUGciPfMf3vt44nqxKQQNTtatVYq09jTjdr4a0/edit?usp=sharing)
+# Binary Search Tree Assignment

+## Add Base Repository as remote repository

+Be sure to add the base repository as I will update the README at times

+`git remote add projectSpecs https://github.com/jd12/binary-search-tree.git`

+To update your README <br>
+`git pull projectSpecs master`

 ## Overview
-For this assignment, you will be implementing a Post Fix Evaluator to perform basic arithmetic.
+For this assignment you will be implementing the Binary Search Tree ADT and a number of associated functions.
+It would be very helpful to read chapters 9 and 10 in the Java Software Structures book.

 ### Table of Contents
 **[Files to complete](#files-to-complete)**<br>